hyperledger/fabric/docs/source/build_network.rst

 one member can commit the definition to the channel.
 By default a majority of channel members need to approve a definition before it can be committed.
-It is possible to discover the approval status for the chanincode definition across all organizations by issuing the following query
+It is possible to discover the approval status for the chanincode definition across all organizations by issuing the following query:

 .. code:: bash

     # the flags used for this command are identical to those used for approveformyorg
     # except for --package-id which is not required since it is not stored as part of
     # the definition